Categories

 Moreso than the original Top Gun, Maverick feels a lot like a Mission: Impossible.
 I admit this is a bit of a lazy comparison given that this is a Tom Cruise and Chris McQuarrie picture, but the cinematic DNA is certainly there, most of all in the practical stunts.
 This movie has huge, fantastic, set pieces, all refreshingly tactile.
 The film’s obsession with showing real actors in real planes pays off big time; perhaps Joseph Kosinski could have recreated the boxed-in, flesh-crushing G-forces without actually flying a fighter jet around, but there’s no way it would be so visceral or tense as it is here.

 Mostly, Maverick is a refreshingly polished and competent motion picture.
-It is a good movie in every way most people would use the phrase: Entertaining, well-plotted, well-acted, terrific spectacle, excellent execution of stock plot devices, visually engaging.
+It is a good movie in every way most people would use the phrase “good movie”: Entertaining, well-plotted, well-acted, terrific spectacle, excellent execution of stock plot devices, visually engaging.

 In particular, the climax is thrilling, with all the requisite training and set-up scenes behind us and everything on the line.
 You can really feel the stakes, and the scenes are so exciting you won’t notice how implausible a few of the twists are.
-Having such a great ending makes Top Gun: Maverick easy to love, as you walk out of the cineplex in a good mood.
+Having such a great ending makes Top Gun: Maverick easy to love, as you walk out of the cineplex in a soaring mood.

 Aerial photography has never looked better, at least that I’ve ever seen, and so you get the sense that your inflated ticket price was actually worth it.
 Enjoy those billion dollars, Cruise and co.
 You earned it as much as any movie can.